jaxon-php/jaxon-zend/README.md

     ),
 ```

-3. Use the provided factory to create both your application controller and the Jaxon ZF controller.
+ 3. Use the provided factory to create both the application controller and the Jaxon ZF controller.

 ```php
     'controllers' => array(